Cray-HPE/docs-csm/install/deploy_non-compute_nodes.md

     > - If the nodes have PXE boot issues (for example, getting PXE errors, or not pulling the `ipxe.efi` binary), then see [PXE boot troubleshooting](troubleshooting_pxe_boot.md).
     > - If ncn-s001 console has the message 'Sleeping for five seconds waiting ceph to be healthy...' for an extended period of time, then see [Utility Storage Installation Troubleshooting](troubleshooting_utility_storage_node_installation.md).
-    > - In the deployment of Storage NCN's the following error may occur in console :
+    > - In the deployment of Storage NCN's the console may show errors regarding `cray-heartbeat.service`.
+These are expected until the PIT is deployed as m001.
-    ```bash
-    ncn-<storage node> systemd[1]: cray-heartbeat.service: Scheduled restart job, restart counter is at <retry number>.
-	ncn-<storage node> systemd[1]: Stopped heartbeat.
-	ncn-<storage node> systemd[1]: Started heartbeat.
-	ncn-<storage node> systemd[1]: cray-heartbeat.service: Main process exited, code=exited, status=1/FAILURE
-	ncn-<storage node> systemd[1]: cray-heartbeat.service: Failed with result 'exit-code'.
-    ```
-	> - Please note that this error is expected until after the csm-pit node is booted back into ncn-m001.
-This is a step later in the deployment procedure.
-Once this step has been run successfully, storage nodes will be joined to spire and the error message noted above should no longer be present.

 1. (`pit#`) Wait for storage nodes to output the following before booting Kubernetes master nodes and worker nodes.